-Share Community Supported Agriculture (CSA) | Toledo City Paper
+Share Community Supported Agriculture (CSA) - Toledo City Paper

 Bittersweet Farms

-Bittersweet Farms is a model farm which employs adults with autism, aiming to positively impact their lives.
+Bittersweet Farms is a model farm that employs adults with autism, aiming to positively impact their lives.
 Sign up for a Bittersweet CSA and let their produce positively impact your life.
-Due to the pandemic, Bittersweet Farms cancelled the spring share, but they currently have plans to operate summer and fall shares beginning in July and September.

 Pickup locations: Whitehouse and Maumee